Child And Family

 Lake Erie Council 2241 Woodland Ave, Cleveland 216.861.6060

 Huron City 440.242.0413

 Free resource and referral services to assist families in finding child care and children with developmental issues in a 5 county area with Online Child Care Finder.

 Cinderella’s Closet North Eastern Ohio:

 5500 Milan Rd.
 Unit 342, Sandusky

-Provides free formal wear and accessories to high school girls for Homecoming and Prom.
-A referral is need by a school or organization and can be found online.
+Provides free formalwear and accessories to high school girls for Homecoming and Prom.
+A referral is needed by a school or organization and can be found online.

 Court Appointed Special Advocates (CASA) of Huron County: